 Hemp is surprisingly versatile and the entire plant can be utilized for various purposes.
 With a number of varieties and uses, it’s no surprise that it’s been a large part of our industrial lives for over 50,000 years.
 In this article, we take a look at expanded uses of the plant, how it’s processed, and other interesting details covering the plant and its distinct uses.

 Expanded uses of hemp

 The plant’s various fibers are used to make clothing, tools and industrial products.
-Lately, hemp fabric is becoming more popular due to its superb moisture-wicking abilities, its enhanced durability and cost-effectiveness.
+Lately, hemp fabric is becoming more popular due to its superb moisture-wicking abilities, its enhanced durability, and cost-effectiveness.
 Essentially, hemp fabrics not only last longer than cotton—they’re less expensive too.
 As demand for textiles grows, hemp is a sustainable option for creating superior clothing.
-Hemp is also used in some durable building materials like hemp-crete and hemp-seed oil based biodiesel fuels may help serve as alternative fuel options while reducing emissions.
-Perhaps the most incredible expanded use of hemp comes in the form of enhanced, higher quality supercapacitators (devices that store energy) that have passed the proof-of-conference stage and are now heading toward small scale manufacturing.
+Hemp is also used in some durable building materials like hemp-crete and hemp-seed oil-based biodiesel fuels may help serve as alternative fuel options while reducing emissions.
+Perhaps the most incredible expanded use of hemp comes in the form of enhanced, higher-quality supercapacitors (devices that store energy) that have passed the proof-of-conference stage and are now heading toward small scale manufacturing.

 How it’s processed